alfiecg24/Achilles/README.md

 * A full userland jailbreak for all versions
 * SEP exploitation with blackbird
 * Support for downgrades/dualboots from the main AlfieLoader environment

+## Disclaimer
+You may find that there are similarities in here to other projects like this - and that is true.
+This was just a personal project for me to learn more about the BootROM and iOS bootchain.
+As a result, I relied a lot on open-source solutions such as [ipwndfu](https://github.com/axi0mX), [gaster](https://github.com/0x7ff/gaster) and [PongoOS](https://github.com/checkra1n/PongoOS) to help me along the way.